mlacanilao/Undergraduate-Fall-2018-Projects/Homework #2 - Student Information/README.md

 Your college major

-Use only a single cout statement to display all of this information.
+Use only a single cout statement to display all of this information.<br>
-Display a descriptive label for each piece of information.
+Display a descriptive label for each piece of information.<br>
 Submit: source file HW2.cpp, and screenshot of output in Word Document

 License